What tax rules do IRA accounts have?

 $6,500 ($7,500 if you’re age 50 or older).
 Contributions cannot be made after the age of 70½.

 |Age 59½ Rule||Withdrawals before age 59½ are subject to a 10% tax plus any tax associated with your gross income.|

 Withdrawals are not required until after the death of the owner.

 April 1st following the year you reach 70½ or 72*

 Varies by age

-Any distributions (withdrawals) from an IRA account will appear on Form 1099-R. Any contributions (deposits) made to an IRA will appear on Form 5498.
+Any distributions (withdrawals) from an IRA account at least $10.00 or more will appear on Form 1099-R. Any contributions (deposits) made to an IRA will appear on Form 5498.
 To view a calendar of when your tax forms will become available, then please visit our Tax Center by clicking here.